umaranis/DataAnalysis_Smartphone-Dataset_Human-Activity-Recognition/CodeBook.md

-## Code Book for Summarized Tidy Dataset produced from 'Accelerometer and Gyroscope dataset collected using Samsumg Smartphones'
+## Code Book for Summarized Tidy Dataset produced from Accelerometer and Gyroscope dataset collected using Samsumg Smartphones

 ### Feature Selection